glisak/Rhetos-wiki/SqlObject-concept.md

             ";
     }

-## Splitting SQL script to multiple batches
+## Splitting an SQL script to multiple batches

 If an SQL script contains the `GO` statement (T-SQL), the deployment will fail with an error message **Incorrect syntax near 'GO'.**